Healing Drug and Alcohol Addiction From the Inside-Out

 Music can have a profound effect on our emotions and can be a wonderful tool for relieving stress.
 It can be as simple as listening to a favorite song.
 Music has been shown to promote relaxation, reduced anxiety, and tension, and connect with people on an emotional level.

-Art can also be extremely relaxing and therapeutic.
 Activities such as painting, sculpting, drawing, allow a person to be introspective and express their emotions in a non-verbal way.